 The Celtic Fire Feasts - Main Essay

-SAMHAIN, or Calan Gaeaf, is held on November Eve and it heralds in the winter half of the Celtic year.
+SAMHAIN, or Calan Gaeaf, is held on November Eve and is the festival that heralds in Geimhreadh, the winter and the cold half of the Celtic year.

-Samhain marks the winter season of Geimhreadh, known in Old Irish as Gaimred, Old Welsh as Gaem, and anciently in Gaul, Giammon, the seventh month of the calendar showing that the start of winter was mid-way through the Celtic calendar year.
+As the very middle of the Celtic year and as the beginning of the time of cold and Winter, the fire-feast has as its focus the end of summer.
 P.W.
-Joyce in his A Social History of Ancient Ireland (1903) tells us, "Samain, Samuin, or Samhuin [sowin], the first of November, was the first day of Gemred or Winter.
-The name is compounded of the two words, sam, which was an old word for Samrad or Summer, and fuin, an ancient word for end: that is to say, the end of Summer: for, the old authority [Cormack's Glossary] adds, 'the whole year was [originally] divided into two parts - Summer from Ist May to Ist November, and Winter from Ist November to Ist May.'
+Joyce (1903) in his A Social History of Ancient Ireland tells us, "Samain, Samuin, or Samhuin [sowin], the first of November, was the first day of Gemred or Winter.
+The name is compounded of the two words, sam, which was an old word for Samrad or Summer, and fuin, an ancient word for end: that is to say, the end of Summer: for, the old authority [Cormac's Glossary] adds, 'the whole year was [originally] divided into two parts - Summer from Ist May to Ist November, and Winter from Ist November to Ist May.'
 The term gemred for winter is a derivative from the older and simpler word geim, meaning the same thing".
 Emer explains to Cú Chulaind that Samhain is the time when 'summer goes to rest', invoking the word sámhach, meaning 'quiet' or 'still'.
-Whitely Stokes (1868) explained the origin of the name Samhain as being derived from the word for an assembly, from samhuil, for at this time would be held assemblies for the gathering of taxes and settling claims at the end of the productive time of the year:

 "The Feis of Tara every third year,